 Interestingly, Powerslave did not hit the charts too hard in the South of Europe and in the US.
 They actually got some quite a mixed reception.
 However, kind of ironically and perhaps as a precursor of things to come, it really rocketed up these charts in Scandinavia.
 These folks seem to have a knack for metal sounds of all kinds.
 And this has been confirmed like way further down the road in the distant future.

 None of the tracks on Powerslave are bad.
 Perhaps except Losfer Words (Big ‘Orra), the instrumental loser in this album.
 But following Aces High and 2 Minutes to Midnight, you should most definitely take Flash of the Blade and The Duellist with you.

-This whole toxic metal brew also contains an exception of sorts featuring the epic last track Rime of the Ancient Mariner of some 14 minutes in length.
+This whole toxic metal brew also contains an exception of sorts.
+An epic last track Rime of the Ancient Mariner of some 14 minutes in length.
 Complete with an excerpt in the middle taken from the Coleridge poem.
 This is MOST unusual in the Heavy Metal genre, but there you go.
 The RMR deck crew relished the variation and this willingness to step out of the proverbial box.